Grupe1/GYM_buddy/README.md

 After cloning, always **fetch and pull** the latest updates:
 ```
 git fetch origin
-git pull origin dev  # If working on the dev branch
+git pull origin aistis  # If working on the aistis branch
 ```

 ### Set Up a New Branch